leaf2fire/reasons/breadcrumbzz/getArchLinux.md

 4. `passwd USER_NAME`
 5. Add `USER_NAME ALL=(ALL) ALL` to `/etc/sudoers`.

-## Reboot
+### Reboot

 That's pretty much it.
+If a command or application that you usually use is not available, you can just install it with `pacman -S packagename`.

-*Note*: USB stick no longer needed.
+*Note*: Remove USB stick and keep in safe place in case reinstall is necessary.